-- (1) The staff and operations of the Office of Mathematics Improvement, including the director and regional coordinators, professional learning activities, and administrative activities; local school-based mathematics coaches; teachers in residence; and AMSTI regional mathematics specialists. - (2) Administration and analysis of mathematics screening, formative, diagnostic, and summative assessments to guide instruction in full support schools and limited support schools. - (3) Professional development on foundational mathematics content knowledge as recommended by the Elementary Mathematics Task Force in all full support schools and limited support schools. - (4) The staff and operations of the Alabama Summer Mathematics Achievement Program in all full support schools. - (5) Professional development on instructional leadership, as recommended by the Office of Mathematics
+- (2) Administration and analysis of mathematics screening, formative, diagnostic, and summative assessments to guide instruction in full support schools and limited support schools. - (3) Professional development on foundational mathematics content knowledge as recommended by the Elementary Mathematics Task Force. - (4) Any additional staff for school improvement teams for full support schools in state academic intervention. - (5) Additional staff for the Office of School Improvement. - (6) External consultants to evaluate the work of mathematics coaches' implementation and outcomes described in Section 15. - Section 19. (a) The Legislature finds that the State Board of Education, in the fall of 2013, voted to rescind the Memorandum of Agreement that involved the State of Alabama in adopting the Common Core State Standards, which ceded control of Alabama's standards to entities other than the state and local educational agencies. - (b) In order to codify the intent of the State Board of Education, the State of Alabama hereby terminates all plans, programs, activities, efforts, and expenditures relative to the implementation of the educational initiative commonly referred to as the Common Core State Standards.

-- 3 (6) Any additional staff for school improvement 4 teams for full support schools in state academic intervention. - 5 (7) Additional staff for the Office of School 6 Improvement.
+(c) As part of the termination process, the

-(8) External consultants to evaluate the work of mathematics coaches' implementation and outcomes described in Section 15.
+Legislature directs the State Superintendent of Education, the authority to terminate the flexibility waiver agreement with the United States Department of Education pertaining to the federal Every Students Succeeds Act, which includes the adoption of the Common Core State Standards.

-Section 20. (a) The Legislature finds that the State Board of Education, in the fall of 2013, voted to rescind the Memorandum of Agreement that involved the State of Alabama in adopting the Common Core State Standards, which ceded control of Alabama's standards to entities other than the state and local educational agencies.
+State Board of Education, and any other public education

-- (b) The Legislature further finds that as part of the termination process, the 2017-2018 Alabama Final Consolidated State Plan superseded and terminated the flexibility waiver agreement with the United States Department of Education pertaining to the federal Every Students Succeeds Act, which includes the adoption of the Common Core State Standards. - (c) In order to codify the intent of the State Board of Education, the State of Alabama hereby terminates all plans, programs, activities, efforts, and expenditures relative to the implementation of the educational initiative commonly referred to as the Common Core State Standards.
+- (d) The Legislature further prohibits the adoption or implementation of any national standards or variations of national standards from any source that cede control of Alabama educational standards in any manner. - (e) The state shall retain sole control over the development, establishment, and revision of K-12 course of study standards. - (f) No education entity or any state official shall join any consortium or any other organization when participation in that consortium or organization would cede any measure of control over any aspect of Alabama public education to any such entity. - (g) Nothing in this section shall be construed to affect, prohibit, or inhibit the use of any of the following tools, standards, or certifications in the public K-12 schools, any college entrance examination, workforce skills assessment or examination, advanced placement course, career technical credential, national board certification, academic language therapy certification, Praxis or other core academic skills for educators test, armed service vocational aptitude test, or International Baccalaureate standard.

-1 (d) The Legislature further prohibits the adoption 2 or implementation of any national standards or variations of 3 national standards from any source that cede control of 4 Alabama educational standards in any manner.
+Section 20.
+This act shall become effective

-- (e) The state shall retain sole control over the development, establishment, and revision of K-12 course of study standards. - (f) No education entity or any state official shall join any consortium or any other organization when participation in that consortium or organization would cede any measure of control over any aspect of Alabama public education to any such entity. - (g) Nothing in this section shall be construed to affect, prohibit, or inhibit the use of any of the following tools, standards, or certifications in the public K-12 schools, any college entrance examination, workforce skills assessment or examination, advanced placement course, career technical credential, national board certification, academic language therapy certification, Praxis or other core academic skills for educators test, armed service vocational aptitude test, or International Baccalaureate standard.
+immediately following its passage and approval by the

-Section 21.
-This act shall become effective immediately following its passage and approval by the Governor, or its otherwise becoming law.
+Governor, or its otherwise becoming law.